 Jealousy happens, and a touch of it here and there isn't that big of a deal.
 But let's say your

 partner receives a text from their ex.
 What kinds of emotions does it stir up?
-If you immediately assume the worst, and feel like your relationship is in jeopardy, take note.
+If you immediately assume the worst and feel like your relationship is in jeopardy, take note.

 Speaking of jealousy, if your relationship is solid, you likely won't encounter many situations that make you question the future of your relationship.
-To use the ex example again, your first thought won't be, "Oh no, my partner is going to leave me for them," just because they texted to say hi.
+To use the ex example again, your first thought won't be, "Oh no, my partner is going to leave me for them" just because they texted to say hi.

-If you get the sense your partner views you as "less than," in any way, call it out immediately.
+If you get the sense your partner views you as "less than" in any way, call it out immediately.
 Have a discussion about what equality and respect will look like in your relationship,

 Sara Stanizai, LMFT, a licensed marriage and family therapist, tells Bustle.
-And go from there.

-"This can look like being passive-aggressive when you share your wins," Stanizai says.
+In a strong relationship, both partners will encourage each other to find success.
+So take note if your partner responds with jealousy or anger whenever you have a happy life update, or when things seem to be going your way.
+"This can look like being passive aggressive when you share your wins," Stanizai says.
 "It can look like jealousy that you are getting attention from others."
 The root of this is insecurity, she says, and that's all sorts of toxic.

-If your partner constantly overreacts, or lets their emotions get out of control, you may eventually learn to avoid bringing up potentially tough topics,
+If your partner constantly overreacts or lets their emotions get out of control, you may eventually learn to avoid bringing up potentially tough topics,

 Dana C. Avey, MS, MA, BC-TMH, ADS, a licensed marriage and family therapist, tells Bustle, for fear that it will create conflict or start an argument.